 I was working hard.

 First, and by design, I thought about everything I hate about myself, those haunting, life-long negative thoughts that bring us down.
 Then, I thought about everything I love about myself, which is infinitely harder for a human being to do for some reason.

 During that process I felt a rush.
 Not love, per se, but what I perceived to be a balance of love and hate — and it was sensory.
 It was bliss, something we’re told we feel as infants before the intrusion of the ego.
 It lasted for several seconds.

 My friend James recently said he experienced this, too, while floating.

 He called it pure joy.

 Call it what you want, selflessness, bliss, joy, the infinite balance of yin and yang that’s present in all moments.
 Whatever it was, it was priceless.
 And we can all tap into it.

 We find time for a lot of things: our kids, work, school, video games, sports.
 We find money for cool clothes, eating out, drinks at the bar, a better car or a bigger house.

 You without your phone or computer or TV — or company.

-Maybe it’s a you that you’ve lost touch with, a “you” closer to who you were as a child, back when your future you was all about potential.
+Maybe it’s a you that you’ve lost touch with, a “you” closer to who you were as a child, back when your future you was all about potential and infinite possibilities.